The Graduate Studies Process, From Application to Enrollment

 PROGRAM REVIEW — After you've submitted all the program-specific materials, your program's Graduate Admissions Committee will decide if your application is accepted.
 Non-degree students skip this process.

 Committees meet on varying schedules.
 Contact your Graduate Program for application status information.

 FINAL REVIEW BY GRADUATE STUDIES — After the program notifies Graduate Studies of their decision, we conduct a final review by checking all eligibility, English proficiency, and funding requirements.
 We will notify you by email if additional materials are needed.

 Note: For those expecting to hold an F or J visa, we'll ask you to contact the International Health and Medical Education Office (IHME).

 Step 3: Admission & Enrollment

-Students in NU-PATHS, McNair, BRIN/INBRE, MARC, or CSC can waive the fee.
+Students in McNair, BRIN/INBRE, MARC, or CSC can waive the fee.
 You can begin your application, but do not proceed with payment.
 Contact the Admission Specialist in Graduation Studies to be granted a waiver.
 If you do proceed with payment before acquiring the waiver, the fee is nonrefundable.